 Sarah is committed to advancing belonging, access, justice, equity, diversity, and inclusion (BA JEDI) principles within coastal, ocean, and marine sciences.
 She uses her emergent leadership training and inclusive mentorship experience to open doors for students, researchers, and mentors at all levels.
 Sarah coordinates Oregon Sea Grant’s competitive research program and program development grants, and oversees our Sea Grant Scholars fellowship program for graduate and undergraduate students.
 She has previously chaired the National Sea Grant Research Coordinators Network, and is the current Chair of the Sea Grant Association’s Network Advisory Council.

 Sam Lake - Virginia Sea Grant

 Dr. Sam Lake is the Fellowship and Research Program Coordinator for Virginia Sea Grant (VASG).
-He is responsible for the administration of the programs research portfolio which includes graduate and post-graduate fellowship programs.
-Additionally, he actively engages with faculty members at Virginia Sea Grant’s partner universities to support proposals and funded research projects.
-Sam is passionate about supporting students and early-career scientists from a broad range of disciplines, and strives to foster a strong sense of community.
-Dr. Lake actively collaborates with others in the Sea Grant community to design and support student-focused initiatives including internships, professional development opportunities, and networking events.
-He currently serves at the Chair-elect for the National Sea Grant Research Coordinators Network.
+He is responsible for managing the program’s research portfolio, which includes graduate and post-graduate fellowship programs.
+Additionally, he actively engages with faculty members at VASG’s partner institutions to support proposals and funded research projects.
+Sam is passionate about supporting students and early-career scientists from a broad range of disciplines and strives to foster a strong sense of community.
+Dr. Lake actively collaborates with others in the Sea Grant community to design and support student-focused initiatives, including internships, professional development opportunities, and networking events.
+He currently serves as the Chair for the National Sea Grant Research Coordinators Network.

 Susan Park - Coastal and Estuarine Research Federation